nfour/xcomponent/README.md

 React's ecosystem is a great place to be, so we do not want to leave it just because of how annoying `hooks`, state management and render performance tweaking is.

-So we use an observable solution, like mobx.
+So we use an signals/observables solution, like mobx.

-It solves the performance problems, but it also adds boilerplate but isn't quite interoperable with React state & props.
-There is no "correct" convention either, so your team is left to "figure it out" on each new project.
+It solves the performance problems, but it also adds boilerplate and isn't cleanly interoperable with React's lifecycle.
+There is also no "correct" convention, so your team is left to "figure it out" on each new project, which further deteriorates consistency.

-This micro frameworks exists to define a convention while being simple enough to review or copy paste parts of it into your own project as desired.
+This is a micro framework which exists to define a convention while also being simple enough to review or copy paste parts of it into your own project as desired.

 ##  2. How does it compare?